rommapp/romm/README.md

 # Platforms support

 The following table shows how to name your platforms folders in order to get the games metadata.
 This will change over the time, adding games metadata for more platforms.
+Make sure that the platforms folder names are lowercase.

 | slug          | name                                | games metadata |
 |---------------|-------------------------------------|----------------|